miknab/fair-image-classifier/README.md

 with a 2.8 GHz CPU and 16 GB RAM.

 ## Notes
-The implementation of the AlexNet architecture (see facecls/fcmodels.py) makes use of Lambda layers provided by tensorflow.keras.
+1) The implementation of the AlexNet architecture (see facecls/fcmodels.py) makes use of Lambda layers provided by tensorflow.keras.
 As mentioned [here](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Lambda), this introduces limitations regarding (de)serialization and portability.

+2) The AlexNet models used for the report were missing the local response-normalization layers.
+They were added later.

 ## References used in this work:
 [1] Alex Krizhevsky, Ilya Sutskever, and Geoffrey E. Hinton.
 2012.
 "ImageNet classification with deep convolutional neural networks."
 In Proceedings of the 25th International Conference on Neural Information Processing Systems - Volume 1 (NIPS'12).
 Curran Associates Inc., Red Hook, NY, USA, 1097–1105.